autodesk-forks/MaterialX/source/MaterialXContrib/MaterialXMaya/README.md

 ## MaterialX Libraries

 The plug-in loads a set of standard MaterialX libraries (installed with the plug-in) at load time.
-When documents are loaded for a particular MaterialX node, they import these libraries from memory instead of reading them from the file system.
+When a document is loaded for a MaterialX node, it imports these libraries from memory instead of reading them from the file system.

 Users can configure additional library search paths and library directory names with the option variables `materialXLibrarySearchPaths` and `materialXLibraryNames` respectively which both hold arrays of strings.
 The following are a couple of examples in MEL: